No Control (Bad Religion album)

-No Control is the fourth album by American punk rock band Bad Religion, released on November 2, 1989, through Epitaph Records.
+No Control is the fourth studio album by American punk rock band Bad Religion, released on November 2, 1989, through Epitaph Records.
 Bad Religion began work on the album while touring in support of their previous album, Suffer (1988).
 No Control is stylistically faster than its predecessor, owing more to hardcore punk.
 Additionally, it was the first Bad Religion album not to feature a lineup change from the previous album.

 No Control brought Bad Religion a small amount of success in Southern California as the band started to gather a following.
 By 1992, about 80,000 copies were sold and it is often considered to be a landmark in hardcore punk.
 It contains many of the band's live staples, such as "Change of Ideas", "Big Bang", "No Control", "Sometimes I Feel Like", "Automatic Man", "I Want to Conquer the World", "Sanity" and "You".
 Up until 2019, the only songs from No Control that had never been performed live were "Progress" and "The World Won't Stop".
 The songs were live debuted when Bad Religion played the album in its entirety at the Roxy on April 5, 2019.

 Background and recording

 After a long-term hiatus, Bad Religion reformed in 1987 with a new lineup, releasing the studio album Suffer in 1988.
 Although Suffer was not a commercial success, the band earned a growing fan base in the underground music community and critical acclaim with that album and it managed to sell 4,000 copies.
 While Bad Religion continued touring in support of Suffer, Greg Graffin and Brett Gurewitz began writing songs in late 1988/early 1989 for the band's next record.
 Bassist Jay Bentley commented on the making of No Control, stating that "songs were being written all the time.
 I wouldn't go so far as to say an 'album's worth', but during the U.S. and subsequent European tour into '89, lots of ideas were coming to fruition.
 I would think that more songs were written during the down time between tours and 'perfected' on the road."
-Recording for No Control took place in June 1989 at Westbeach Recorders (where Suffer and the band's later albums were recorded) and it was the band's first experience recording an album on a half-inch two track.
+Recording for No Control took place in June 1989 at Westbeach Recorders, where Suffer was made, and it was the band's first experience recording an album on a half-inch two track.
 Gurewitz noted that he put every track through a compellor by using Aphex Systems, then, having completed this, he decided he hated the "weird sound" this had produced.
 As a result, he recalls spending a great deal of effort during the mixing stage to remove the compression.
 The overall result was an "aggressive and distinctive" sound which he now favors.
 Contrary to rumor, "21st Century (Digital Boy)" (which appears on Against the Grain and again on Stranger than Fiction) was not written and recorded for this album.